 a form of proxy that, if signed, has the effect of conferring a discretionary authority in respect of amendments to matters identified in the notice of meeting or other matters that may properly come before the meeting must contain a specific statement to that effect.

-Pursuant to Section 197(1) of the Act, a special resolution of the members (and if Section 199 applies, a special resolution of each class of members) is required to make any amendment to the Articles or By-laws to change the methods of voting by members not in attendance at a meeting of members.
+Pursuant to subsection 197(1) of the Act, a special resolution of the members (and if section 199 applies, a special resolution of each class of members) is required to make any amendment to the Articles or By-laws to change the methods of voting by members not in attendance at a meeting of members.

 SECTION 4 - MEMBERSHIP DUES, TERMINATION AND DISCIPLINE